-9. In case of shipping damage or missing parts, confirm that the serial number matches the shipping manificant contact MacDon immediately with any damage or shortage claims.
+9. In case of shipping damage or missing parts, confirm that the serial number matches the shipping manifest, then

 Chapter 3: Assembling Windrower

 Once the various shipping assemblies have been unloaded and separated, the windrower can be assembled into field position.